-You can suggest reacting with organizing a quick group call, or a short meeting.
+When asked about conflicting priorities or multiple deadlines, you can suggest reacting with organizing a quick group call, or a short meeting.
 There the two managers can discuss the issue with you, and decide about the allocation of the resources.

 Another option is looking at your gannt chart, or any other tool you use for coordinating the traffic in the company, and deciding on your own which request is more important at the moment, which manager should get the resources.
 Of course if you take this action you will give a call to the manager who didn’t get the resources and clearly explain them why.

 * Special tip: You can also download the list of all questions in a one page long PDF, to practice your interview answers anytime later:

 Tell us about a time when you struggled to solve a problem.

 This can be anything from your previous job, school, or even from your personal life, if you happen to apply for your very first job.
 The key is to show that you can act independently, make decisions, and if you cannot solve the problem on your own–no shame there, you will act quickly and contact someone who can help you.
 We have a separate article dedicated to this question, let me take two sample answers from it:

 Working as an engineer, I’ve often encountered problems I could not solve initially.
 In my opinion, that’s a part of my job, of a job of each good engineer–to propose questions, hypotheses, to try to improve things, not knowing how.
 But I did not start to panic or anything else.
 I simply used deduction, made some A-B tests, tested my hypothesis, and experimented on a small scale, without risking to interfere in the production.
 More often than not, I found the solution to the problem.
 And when I did not, I either consulted my colleagues or moved on to another problem.